 A Disability Access Certificate is a certificate of compliance issued by the Building Control Authority with respect to requirements under Part M of the Building Regulations.

 A Disability Access Certificate should be applied for at the same time as a Fire Safety Certificate, submitted to the Planning Authority with the Commencement Notice.
-No works may commence on site without a valid Disability Access Certificate.
+Buildings or works may not be occupied, opened or used in the absence of a granted Disability Access Certificate.

 A Disability Access Certificate is required for new buildings other than dwellings (including apartment buildings) and certain other works (as set out in Article 20 D (1) of SI 351 of 2009) to which the Requirements of Part M of the Building Regulations apply, which commence or take place on or after 1 January 2010.